BestTimesToVisit.com Logo

 money

-While credit cards are accepted at most lodges, always carry some Botswana Pula (BWP) in cash for smaller purchases, tips for guides and staff, and any local crafts you might want to buy at villages.
-ATMs are scarce outside of major towns like Maun, so plan ahead.
+While credit cards are accepted at most lodges, always carry some Botswana Pula (BWP) for smaller purchases, tips for guides and staff, and any local crafts you might want to buy in villages.
+ATMs are scarce outside major towns like Maun, so plan ahead and withdraw cash before heading into the Delta.

 transport